khiem20tc/my-notion-blog/readme.md

-# 👋 anhkolamgidauanhthe.blog
+# 👋 anhkolamgidauanhthe.me

 On the road to freedom...

-Head to [https://anhkolamgidauanhthe.blog](https://anhkolamgidauanhthe.blog) to read.
+Head to [http://anhkolamgidauanhthe.me](http://anhkolamgidauanhthe.me) to read.